COATnor/coatnor.github.io/data.rst

 * Login with a user with editor role for the module the dataset belong to
 * Go to Datasets and select "Add Dataset" (if not visible, you are not authorized: contact the module leader)
-* The title shouuld be identical to the dataset name
+* The title should be identical to the dataset name
 * The title should follow formatting rules (starting with \V_\ for datasets from Varanger and \S_\ for datasets from Svalbard)
 * Add a short description of the dataset.
 Here an example i Markdown format:
 * Select an embargo policy.
 If the dataset doesn't require an embargo, go on with next point.
 If your dataset include data less than 2 years old, you could select an embargo end date.
 Read the detailed instructions on how to manage embargo data and dataset versions :ref:'here<embargo>
 * After filling all metadata, select Next: "Add data"
 * Upload all the data file in the following order, add a filename (best to keep the file's name by click on "Fill field with filename or URL") and choose the correct file format

 .. contents::